hyron-group/reference/api-reference/HyronService.md

 ### **return**

  - Object < name, meta | method > : a object that contain descriptions about routes
     - **name** ( string ) : name of method declared bellow, that could be use to register a event.
-By default, hyron will take that name and register it as a child-path for this service
+By default, Hyron will take that name and register it as a child-path for this service
     - **meta** ( RouterMeta ) : a object that description detail about this router
     - **method** ( RouterMeta.method ) : a method or a list of method that could be used to register event for this method